akveo/react-native-ui-kitten/README.md

 ## What's included

-- **20+ general-purpose components** designed and tested to save your time.
+- **25+ general-purpose components** designed and tested to save your time.

 - **Comprehensive clear documentation** with the tons of examples.

-- **Theming System.** Use Light and modern Dark themes and create your own.
+- **Theming System -** Use Light and modern Dark themes and create your own.

+- **SVG Eva Icons support -** 480+ general purpose icons

-- **Eva Design System Support.** Construct an interface using basic components following Eva specifications and it will always have a stunning design.
+- **Eva Design System Support -** Construct an interface using basic components following Eva specifications and it will always have a stunning design.

 ## Starter App